 It’s not always easy for toddlers and preschoolers to conceptualize their schedules for the day.
 Visual reminders can be quite helpful in staying on the same page.

 You would be hard-pressed to find a preschool or elementary classroom without the daily schedule posted on the board and for good reason.
 Kids feel safe to learn and have fun when provided consistency and predictability.
-Not to mention they are more likely to make healthy and safe choices as a result!
+And they’re more likely to make healthy and safe choices as a result!

 For little ones, visual schedules typically work best (the same holds true for many children with ADHD, Autism Spectrum Disorder, and Sensory Processing Disorder).
 Post your routine in an area where your child spends most of their day.
 Review it together each morning and refer back before each transitionary period for the best results!